hwchen/keyring-rs/README.md

 If you don't enable any credential stores that are supported on a specific target, the _mock_ keystore will be the default on that target.
 If you enable multiple credential stores for a specific target, you will get a compile error.
 See the [developer docs](https://docs.rs/keyring/) for details of which features control the inclusion of which credential stores (and which platforms each credential store targets).

+### Platform-specific issues

-Please note: Since neither the maintainers nor GitHub do testing on BSD variants, we rely on contributors to support these platforms.
+Since neither the maintainers nor GitHub do testing on BSD variants, we rely on contributors to support these platforms.
 Thanks for your help!

+If you use the *Secret Service* as your credential store, be aware of the following:

+* Access to credential stores via this crate is always *synchronous*; that is, it blocks the thread on which it was invoked.
+This is true *even if* your feature set specifies using the Zbus-based `secret-service` crate, which offers an async interface, because this crate always uses the blocking interface.
+If your application is using an async runtime already, and you build with the `async-secret-service` feature in this crate, you should (1) specify the same async runtime you are using as a feature for this crate, and (2) be sure to have a separate thread that is used for all `keyring` calls that access the credential store.
+Failure to use a separate thread is known to cause deadlocks.
+* Because credential store access from this crate is always synchronous, there is really no reason not to use the `sync-secret-service` feature (rather than `async-secret-service`) with this crate, *even if* your code is already using one of the async runtimes.
+Yes, this feature requires that `libdbus` be installed on your user’s machines, but it is by default in all desktop OS installs that include a Secret Service implementation (such as the Gnome Keyring or the KWallet).
+If you want to be extra careful, you can use the additional `vendored` feature to this crate to statically link the dbus library with your app so it’s not required on user machines.
+Just keep in mind that, in the event of an update to `libdbus`, using the `vendored` feature will require a rebuild of your app to get the `libdbus` update to your users.
+* Every call to the Secret Service is done via an inter-process call, which takes time (typically tens if not hundreds of milliseconds).
+If, for some reason, your code is pounding on the Secret Service like a database, you will want to implement a write-through transactional backing cache to protect your users from slowdowns.
+The `mock` credential store can be adapted for this purpose.

+If you use the *Windows-native credential store*, be careful about multi-threaded access, because the Windows credential store does not guarantee your calls will be serialized in the order they are made.
+Always access any single credential from just one thread at a time, and if you are doing operations on multiple credentials that require a particular serialization order, perform all those operations from the same thread.

+The *macOS and iOS credential stores* do not allow service or user names to be empty, because empty fields are treated as wildcards on lookup.
+Use some default, non-empty value instead.

 ## Upgrading from v2

 The major functional change between v2 and v3 is the addition of synchronous support for the Secret Service via the [dbus-secret-service crate](https://crates.io/crates/dbus-secret-service).
 This means that keyring users of the Secret Service no longer need to link with an async runtime.
+(There are other advantages as well; see [above](#platform-specific-issues) for details.)

 The main API change between v2 and v3 is the addition of support for non-string (i.e., binary) "password" data.
 To accommodate this, two changes have been made: